Saturday, June 21, 2025

 When we meditate on God, we are doing something holy because:

-• we are giving God our full attention
+• We give God our full attention

 How do we meditate on God?